Tag: righteousness

 Does this mean that everyone is called to directly the poor?
 No. That’s why there were certain people tasked with doing it, as shown in Acts.
 However, the “greater” church was behind them both in moral support, but also with the resources necessary.

 One of the big (and valid, to a point) arguments against the church helping those outside of “the church” is that “charity starts at home.”
-This was actually written by Charles Dickens.
-There is a great amount of in that statement, and it should be the case within the .
-However, “start” is the operative .
+This was actually by Charles Dickens.
+There is a great amount of truth in that statement, and it should be the case within the .
+However, “start” is the operative word.
 It must start at home, for that is where the groundwork is laid.
 It is groundwork.
 It is foundational.
 Yet, just like for a home, a foundation is only the beginning.

 Martin Luther struggled with the book of James, in particular this passage.
 Luther struggled with the concept of works as .
 James’ words were too similar to earning one’s way to Heaven, one of the issues that was at the root of his separation from the Roman Catholic church.
-James’ point was not that works would earn grace, but works were the evidence of faith and grace poured out.
+James’ point was not that works would earn , but works were the evidence of faith and grace poured out.

 2) Why are actions so important in regards to our faith?